 "That’s all on me," said Murphy, who was 13 of 26 for 171 yards.
 "If I had just got the ball up.
 That’s the one throw.
 We would have won by one.
 It hurts to only get three.
 I’m going to remember that throw for the whole year."

 Hartwell had quite a game in his Williams finale.
-He caught 6 passes for 88 yards and two touchdowns.
-He also returned seven kicks for 156 yards.

 The play of the game happened in the fourth quarter.
 Trailing 20-17 and after forcing a punt, the Lord Jeffs started a drive on their 12.
 A 29-yard gain by Sean Wilson (21 carries, 127 yards) almost turned into disaster as safety Tom Cabarle stripped Wilson of the ball.
 The big play came when a big man -- 275-pound right tackle Jack MacLennan fell on the football to keep the Amherst drive alive.

 "I was just following the play.
 I was trying to make a block downfield," said MacLennan, who hadn’t recovered a fumble since ninth grade.
 "When I saw the ball pop out, I knew I had to fall on it."